-Figure 4-4 View of front panel subassembly with main board (upper) and with main board removed (lower)
+Figure 4-4 View of front panel subassembly with the mainboard

-- 1. Place the analyzer back side down on a soft surface such as an anti-static mat. - 2.
+- 1. Place the analyzer backside down on a soft surface such as an anti-static mat. - 2.
 Remove the screws located on the metal shelf and each board. - 3.
 Remove the RF board, TG board, Digital board from the metal shelf.